gnosis/dex-research/dFusion/dFusionSpec.md

 	- Update the balanceRootHash
 	- Keep track of total trading volume
--End
+- End
--For all token, check that sell volume equals buy volume -Check that the calculated total trading volume equals the public input.
+- For all token, check that sell volume equals buy volume
+- Check that the calculated total trading volume equals the public input.
--Check the order fairness criteria
+- Check the order fairness criteria